vkostyanetsky/kostyanetsky.me/notes/myth-buster/index.md

 ﻿I stumbled upon a hefty Infostart [article](https://infostart.ru/1c/articles/2434171/) all about "debunking myths" around the platform.

-Honestly, about half of it reads like a joke; I can't take it any other way.
+Honestly, about half of it reads like a joke.
 It's like:

 > Hot off the press!
 Crime, intrigue, investigations!
 File‑based infobase is faster than client–server!
 DCS is slower than a plain request!
 Calling a server method on the server counts as a brand-new server call! <s>UFO over Red Square!</s>